 9. Go Scuba Diving and Snorkeling

-Our cruises offer the fantastic opportunity to go scuba diving or snokrling around the famed karst of the bay.
-Immerse yourself in the depths of the marine waters, and enjoy up to 163 kinds of colourful corals, including red and forest corals.
+Our cruises offer the fantastic opportunity to go scuba diving or snorkeling around the famed karst of the bay.
+Immerse yourself in the depths of the marine waters, and enjoy up to 163 kinds of colorful corals, including red and forest corals.
 Explore deep grottoes and seagrass beds that are home to sea turtles and sea horses on your scuba trip.